Writing introductions and conclusions

 • What the main arguments are; what the writer’s position is

 The above provides an overview on essay content.
-Further information on structuring an essay can be found here.
+This page has further information on structuring an essay.

 You can have a look at sample introductions and conclusions for different disciplines at these links: